cryostatio/cryostat-legacy/COMMANDS.md

 * #### `start`
     ###### usage
-    `start targetId foo jdk.SocketRead:enabled=true,jdk.PhysicalMemory:period=10ms`
+    `start targetId foo template=Foo`
     ###### synopsis
-    Starts a continuous recording in the target JVM with the given name (`foo`), which will record events as configured in the events string.
+    Starts a continuous recording in the target JVM with the given name (`foo`), which will record events as configured in the event template.

     The targetID is a `hostname:port` or `service:rmi:jmx://` JMX Service URL specifying the location of the remote target JVM to connect to.

-    The syntax of an individual event string is `eventID:option=value`.
-    The syntax of the overall events string is `event1,event2,event3`, for N >= 1 events.

-    The event string may also be provided in the form `template=Foo`.
-This format allows preset configurations of events and options to be enabled.
+    The event template (`template=Foo`) allows preset configurations of events and options to be enabled.

-    The eventID is the fully qualified event name.
     For information about the events and options available, see `list-event-types` or `search-events`.
     ###### see also
     * [`list-event-types`](#list-event-types)
     * [`search-events`](#search-events)